iow-esm/postprocess/Readme.md

     * mppncombine does merging of MOM's output
     * split_files generates subsequently "1 file per variable" pattern
 * fixed file ending .nc in CCLM/process_raw_output for total rain variable
+* fixed plotting of standard deviation in time series
+* remove results directory when rerunning a task

 ### dependencies
 * python environment as anaconda3 or miniconda3